Skip to Content

 3. Add diced tomatoes, ground beef, chicken consommé powder, tomato paste, and pepper.

-4. Mix well and cook on medium heat until the meat and tomatoes are thoroughly cooked and the liquid has mostly evaporated (if need be, add some breadcrumbs a little at a time and mix until the liquid has been mostly soaked up).
+4. Mix well and cook on medium heat until the meat and tomatoes are thoroughly cooked and the liquid has mostly evaporated and is just wet (if need be, pour out additional liquid or add some breadcrumbs a little at a time and mix).***

 Preparing the dish